 Mendelson's plan was like that of a number of real estate developers in the 1950s and 1960s.
 Operating under the idea that the fastest way to riches was through owning land, developers bought vast tracts, laid them out, and subdivided the land into tens of thousands of small house plots, with the plan to sell each plot as a paradise to some young family hoping to buy their dream home.
 Often it worked and these formed many of the sprawling suburbs that exist today.
 But in the case of California city, it never quite caught on.
 Among the reasons are that in clearing the area for development it lead to an increase in dust storms.

 But California city isn't entirely empty.
-As of 2008, fifty years after Mendelsohn, California city has a total population of 14,556, living in a small town to the southwest of the vast empty grids.
-It also contains the massive California City Correctional Center a 2,305-bed prison, an Air Force base, a Honda testing facility, and a nearby boron mine, California's largest open-pit mine.
+As of 2008, fifty years after Mendelsohn, California city has a total population of 14,556, living to the southwest of the vast empty grids.
+It also contains the massive California City Correctional Center a 2,305-bed prison and a Hyundai/Kia testing facility.
+Nearby are a boron mine (California's largest open-pit and the worlds largest boron mine), Edwards AFB where the sound barrier was broken, a Honda test track, and visit worthy Red Rock Canyon State Park.
+California City is one of the top three birding destinations in Southern California due to the Silver Saddle Club at Galileo Hill and Central Park and surrounding golf courses.
+These areas attract thousands of birds migrating along the Pacific Flyway.
 The area has also become a popular location for dirt bikers and off-roaders.

 We explored California City with BLDG BLOG on Obscura Day - March 20th, 2010.
 Photos, stories and more here